JonesKwameOsei/Terraform-Infrastructure-as-Code/README.md

   }
 }
 ```
-For our EC2 and all the the other resources, we will employ **userdata** to boostrap and install a docker engine for our development.
+For our EC2 and all the the other resources, we will employ **userdata** to bootstrap and install a docker engine for our development.
 **userdata**:
 ```
 #!/bin/bash